chrisdickinson/2019-nodeconf-eu/slides.md

 # :fire::package::fire:

 ^ However.
-The most at-hand way to build package managers also happens to have bad interactions with the way our industry is constructed and funded.
+The most at-hand way to build package managers also happens to have bad interactions with the way our industry is funded.

 ---

 ### a **brief** aside

-^ This talk is something of a sequel to Ceej's "Economics of Open Source", delivered this year at JSConf EU.
+^ This talk is something of a sequel to Ceej's "Economics of Package Management", delivered this year at JSConf EU.
 My hope is that this will be a sequel in the vein of James Cameron films -- expanding the universe in an approachable way for folks who didn't see the original.
 You can enjoy Terminator 2 without getting caught up with Terminator 1, for example.

----

-> 🧙🏻‍♂️

-^  I might miss the mark and head down the Silmarillion path though.
+I might miss the mark and head down the Silmarillion path though.
 If I do, let me know, that's worth Tolkien about.

 ---